Simon Thomas (soccer): Strømmen

 Thomas signed a contract with OBOS-ligaen club Strømmen prior to the 2015 season.
 As the first choice goalkeeper, he started 28 of the club's 30 matches in 2015, and broke club records for fewest goals against, and most shutouts in a season.

 Bodø/Glimt

 In November 2015 Thomas joined Tippeligaen club Bodø/Glimt on a three-year deal.

 Kongsvinger

 In early 2018, Thomas joined Kongsvinger in the OBOS-ligaen.

 After only a few months with Kongsvinger, Thomas switched to fellow 2nd tier side Strømmen, where he played in 2015.

 KFUM Oslo

 On February 18, 2019, he signed with newly promoted Norwegian First Division club KFUM-Kameratene Oslo.

 Sarpsborg 08

 In September 2020, Thomas would sign with Eliteserien club Sarpsborg 08.

 Tromsø

 Before the 2021 season Thomas signed with another Eliteserien club, Tromsø.
 In early 2024 he signed a contract extension, keeping him at the club until the end of the 2025 season.
+After not appearing for the first team at all in the 2025 season, and only playing for the second team, Thomas' contract was not extended, and he left the club after the season.